 Bobblehead College Football:

 This is probably my favorite mobile of all college football video games that you can currently play on mobile.
 Like the majority of others, it has no NCAA license, but you can edit the teams.
 Actually, you can even edit the conferences and player names.
-The graphics and game-play is pretty basic, but being 100% free, it’s a decent college football game and is actually really fun to play.
+The graphics and game-play are pretty basic, but being 100% free, it’s a decent college football game and is actually really fun to play.
 Recruiting is a little bland and becomes too easy as your coaching career progresses.
 The game keeps the main stats and will even induct your best players into School’s hall of fame.
+You can also edit the teams to real college football teams and some people have already created downloadable metadata to make it easier.
 College football video games usually are lackluster in dynasty mode, but this game will entertain the college football coach in all of us.

 The games above are the ones I know about.
 If you know of any other college football video games, comment and tell us about them or just tell us about your favorite college football games that you like to play.